-3.2.1 Specific criteria covered by both Medicaid and NCHC
+3.2.1 Specific criteria covered by Medicaid

-The Medicaid and NCHC Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all the following guidelines and specific criteria listed in this policy:
+The Medicaid Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all the following guidelines and specific criteria listed in this policy:

 - a.
-The prescribed drug must have Federal Drug Administration (FDA) approved indications for which it is being prescribed; - b.
-The prescribed drug must bear the federal legend statement - c.
-A legend drug must be manufactured by a company that has signed a National Medicaid Drug Rebate Agreement with the Centers for Medicare and Medicaid Services (CMS);

-Selected OTC products including insulin are covered when they meet the criteria listed in clinical coverage-policy 9A, Over the Counter Products, at https://medicaid.ncdhhs.gov/;
+The prescribed drug must have Federal Drug Administration (FDA) approved indication or is used for a medically accepted indication for which it is prescribed unless approval is given by DHB; - b.
+The prescribed drug must bear the federal legend statement; - c.
+A legend drug must be manufactured by a company that has signed a National Medicaid Drug Rebate Agreement with the Centers for Medicare and Medicaid Services (CMS); - d.
+Selected OTC products including insulin are covered when they meet the criteria listed in clinical coverage-policy 9A, Over the Counter Products, at https://medicaid.ncdhhs.gov/; - e.
+The prescription must be written for whom the claim is billed;

-- d.
-The prescription must be written for whom the claim is billed; - e.
-The vaccine is a covered service when the pharmacy is compliant with all North Carolina Medicaid Billing Procedures, Federal laws, and State laws with regard to vaccines; - f.
-Prenatal vitamins and fluoride; and - g.
-Legend Calcitriol (vitamin D) when used for predialysis beneficiaries, dialysis beneficiaries, and hypoparathyroidism beneficiaries.
+- f.
+The vaccine is a covered service when the pharmacy is compliant with all North Carolina Medicaid Billing Procedures, Federal laws, and State laws with regard to vaccines; - g.
+Prenatal vitamins and fluoride; and - h.
+Legend Calcitriol (vitamin D) when used for a predialysis beneficiary, a dialysis beneficiary, and a hypoparathyroidism beneficiary.